Chromus-dev/BD-PC-Stuff/README.md

 ## Addons
 #### Custom Colors
+This addon adds some nice new colors to [discord](https://discord.com/ "discord").

 Add the following to the top of your *Quick CSS* page.
 This will include automatic updates.
 ```css
 @import url("https://raw.githack.com/Chromus-dev/Minimalcord/master/Addons/customColorsAddon.css");
 ```

+#### display: none;
+This addon removes things that I consider "useless".